March 5, 2024

 Pasta, Noodles & Grains

 What makes for a great stovetop mac and cheese?
 A velvety smooth cheese sauce, a great cheesy flavor, and let’s not forget that pasta-to-sauce ratio.
 This Roasted Garlic Miso Mac and Cheese hits all these points and more.
 With its rich, savory, slightly sweet, and salty flavor, this beyond-creamy mac and cheese is unbelievably easy to make and is swimming in sauce.
-Get ready to devour 2-3 servings of this indulgent mac and cheese because it’s definitely one you won’t be able to stop eating.

 The star, and perhaps the key ingredient that ties this creamy mac and cheese together, is miso paste.
 If you haven’t cooked with miso before, it’s time to buy a box.
 Alone, miso is super salty, sometimes funky, toasty, and possibly sweet.
 Add it to a dish, and it completely transforms it, adding depth of flavor and a level of umami.
 If you are a miso novice, there are a few important things to note and keep in mind when purchasing.
 Miso has technical names (i.e., shiro, aka, etc.), but in Western culture and recipes, a lot of times it’s referred to by color, which is what we do here.